Welcome to Subscribe On Youtube

 Solution

-Use priority queue, where the maximum element is polled from the priority queue first.
-For each course, obtain its duration and close day.
+Employ a priority queue that extracts the maximum element first.
+For each course, consider its duration and deadline.

-• ffer the course’s duration to the priority queue,
+• Insert the course’s duration into the priority queue.

-• If the current course can’t be finished on the close day of the course, then check whether the maximum duration in the priority queue is greater than the current course's duration.
+• If the current course cannot be completed by its deadline, assess whether the longest course duration currently in the priority queue is longer than the duration of the current course.

-Finally, return the number of courses that can be taken.
+In conclusion, the method returns the total number of courses that can feasibly be completed.

 •